 The Strategic Direction Committee is responsible for organizing and overseeing the development, assessment, and communication of the strategic plan.
-The strategic direction committee will enhance the quality and future viability of the association by providing a blueprint for a well-considered plan to keep the association moving in a unified direction.
+The strategic direction committee will enhance the quality and future viability of the Association by providing a blueprint for a well-considered plan to keep the Association moving in a unified direction.
 The committee’s work focuses on the following areas, with specific duties dependent on board needs at any specific time, as well as evolving practice:

-- On a regular basis, lead a Strategic Plan review process that takes into consideration current and anticipated internal and external opportunities and challenges.
-Revise the strategic plan as necessary ensuring opportunities for association-wide input and buy-in, and communicating with the membership.
+- On a regular basis, lead a strategic plan review process that takes into consideration current and anticipated internal and external opportunities and challenges.
+Revise the strategic plan as necessary ensuring opportunities for Association-wide input and buy-in, and communicating with the membership.

-- Work with Finance Committee to ensure all financial opportunities and constraints are calculated into the plan and that the plan has been developed within a sound and realistic financial framework.
+- Work with the Finance Committee to ensure all financial opportunities and constraints are calculated into the plan and that the plan has been developed within a sound and realistic financial framework.

 - Present an annual update on progress of the strategic plan.